chenxiaolong/RSAF/README.md

 ## Features

-* Supports Android 9 through 13
+* Supports Android 9 and newer
 * Supports all rclone remote backends, including those that require OAuth 2.0
 * Supports importing and exporting the rclone configuration file
 * Supports random reads and writes